-Alternative energy systems (wind and solar) are to be provided for in order to supplement agricultural incomes and to reduce the reliance of public utilities.
-Recognizing that solar and alternative energy production technologies are expanding and improving rapidly, the Township intends to make careful decisions about where to allow these types of uses.
-Small solar installations for individual households or businesses are allowable in all districts.
-Large-scale commercial or industrial solar land uses are allowed in other areas of the Township by special use permit only, and the Planning Commission will identify areas in the Township that are most appropriate for largescale solar installations and other alternative energy production technologies.
-These areas will be chosen based on their proximity to other uses, proximity to interconnection with utilities, the Township's desire to preserve prime farmland soils, and each installation's ability to benefit to individual residents, private companies, and the Township.
+Recognizing that solar and alternative energy production technologies are expanding and improving rapidly, the Township will make careful decisions about what types and where to allow these types of uses.
+The Township will allow small solar installations for individual households or businesses are allowable in all districts, pursuant to current and future building codes and ordinances.
+Large-scale commercial or industrial solar land uses may be allowed in other areas of the Township by special use permit only and will need to comply with any ordinances adopted by the Township.
+The Township recognizes that the location of large-scale commercial or industrial solar or wind energy land uses can create conflicting views, especially for adjoining property owners.
+With this in mind, the Planning Commission will limit approval of large-scale commercial or industrial solar or wind land uses to areas in the Township that are most appropriate for such forms of alternative energy production technologies.
+For example, these areas could be chosen based on the Township's desire to preserve productive farmland and each installation's ability to benefit private residents of the Township.
+In keeping with the Township's desire to preserve the rural nature of the Township, any large-scale commercial or industrial solar or wind land uses will have to accommodate agricultural production (i.e., production of crops, pollinator habitat or grazing of livestock) on the same parcel.